 Having multiple “(K)notty Words” in the same sentence only compounds the issue and creates an exponential chaotic effect in both the delivery of, and the receiving of your message.

-Consider contacting Master Articulator and Chief Paradigm Shifter, Bob Nicoll, creator of the empowering word choice program Remember the Ice.
-He can help you with your word choice and “metamorphosize” your message to one that is congruent and empowering.
-He can easily be reached by email: email@example.com or by phone: 907-862-1983.
+Consider contacting LuAnn Buechler, to help you Re-Frame your message to one that is congruent and empowering.
+She can easily be reached by email: firstname.lastname@example.org or by phone: 507-951-1468.